-Upon completing the transaction, it should only take a few minutes for the money to show up into your online casino account, ready to be used.
-It should be noted that there aren’t any fees for depositing to an online casino account through Mastercard.
+Upon completing the transaction, it should only take a few minutes for the money to show up in your online casino account, ready to be used.
+It should be noted that there aren't any fees for depositing to an online casino account through Mastercard.

 Because Mastercard debit cards are essentially direct lines to your bank account, they are a valid option for withdrawing funds from your online casino account.
 The process is no different from withdrawals through most other payment options, although this time, the funds will take a few days to process before it shows up in your account.

 Unlike deposits, withdrawals do have a transaction fee of at least 2%, so do keep this in mind.

 There's no doubt that Mastercard transactions are safe because they're one of the most widely accepted payment methods in the world.
 Security must be maintained throughout the whole transaction process—not just the card issuer—to provide a genuinely safe transaction.
 This is mitigated by the use of SSL encryption and Mastercard's own anti-fraud mechanisms, but there will always be some danger when making any real money transaction, especially with online casinos.

 It shouldn't be too difficult to discover an NZ real money casino that takes Mastercard as a form of payment because of the company's size and influence.
 However, if you somehow haven't found any, we've put together a list of some of the best and safest online casinos that support them.